 Tickets can be purchased in advance, same day, and for larger groups.

-When purchasing tickets online, you can expect the cost of local taxes to be included with the overall price.
+When purchasing tickets online, you can expect the cost of local taxes to be included in the overall price.

 Tickets can be purchased at the museum for same-day admission.
-When you walk into the museum entrance, you will be pointed to the direction of the ticket counter.
+When you walk into the museum entrance, you will be pointed in the direction of the ticket counter.

 8 Discounts on International Spy Museum Tickets